Rabbits have some unique behaviors. You may have seen a rabbit leap in the air and twist its body. This is a binky.

 If you have a garden and allow your rabbits access, they will be more likely to binky.
 Rabbits love the outdoors, so try to let them out.
 Your rabbit will run around and explore, making them happy enough to do a binky.

 If your rabbit stays in a cage or only a particular area of your house, giving them some time in the garden will make them more comfortable.

 What Is A Rabbit Binky?

-When a rabbit performs a binky, the rabbit takes a sudden leap in the air, simultaneously twisting its body and then kicking out its hind legs.
+When a rabbit performs a binky, it takes a sudden leap in the air, twisting its body and then kicking its hind legs.
 Rabbits can binky whether they are running or standing still.

 Is It Safe?

 Rabbits are not the best at judging the landing and may bump into objects when landing.
-It is quite common for them to bump into objects, but they generally don’t hurt themselves.
+It is common for them to bump into things, but they generally don’t hurt themselves.